How to Build a Raised Garden Bed - Elevated and Raised Garden Beds

 Raised beds should be tailored according to the individual needs and preferences of every gardener.

 However, they should be tall enough to decrease physical labor.
 The width should be kept up to 4-5 feet (1.2 - 1.5 m) but not more than that - this way entire surface is easily reachable for everyday work.

 Most of the raised beds are made in rectangular form, but they can be rounded, too, especially if they are in the form of larger pots or bags.

 Materials should be long-lasting (10+ years), should NOT rot, should be chemically free, insects, and sun resistant.
 These include:

 - various plastics parts and kits - plastic pots, plastic containers, or plastic raised bed kits are made from non-toxic plastic, resistant to rot, moisture, insects, pests, sun.
 Such parts must have a declaration that they are made for herbs, fruits, and vegetables, otherwise, they can be used for flowers only.

 - wooden boards - since in raised beds we plan on growing food, wooden boards should not be treated chemically.
 In order to last longer, cedar and similar types of wood are used due to their resistance to insects and rot.

-Plastic and wooden raised bed kits are often the best option for home gardeners since they require little DIY experience (just be sure to read the manual), can be found in various sizes and shapes, they are relatively cheap and can be filled with the soil and planted right away.
+Plastic and wooden raised bed kits are often the best option for home gardeners since they require little DIY experience (just be sure to read the manual), can be found in various sizes and shapes, are relatively cheap, and can be filled with the soil and planted right away.

 Gardeners with DIY habits can make raised beds rather simply using wooden planks - draw a plan of your garden with desired raised bed on the piece of paper, measuring everything as it is.